Death and the Internet: Policies

-Twitter
+X (formerly Twitter)

 Policies

 Until 2010, Twitter (launched in July 2006) did not have a policy on handling deceased user accounts, and simply deleted timelines of deceased users.
 In August 2010, Twitter allowed memorialization of accounts upon request from family members, and also provided them with an option of either deleting the account or obtaining a permanent backup of the deceased user's public tweets.

 In 2014, Twitter updated its policy to include an option to delete deceased user photographs.
 This policy was implemented after multiple Twitter trolls sent Zelda Williams, daughter of Robin Williams, photoshopped images of her father.

 As of January 2019, the only option that Twitter offered for the accounts of dead people was account deactivation.
 Previously published content is not removed.
 To deactivate an account Twitter requires an immediate family member to present a copy of their ID and a death certificate of the deceased.
 Twitter specified that it does not provide account access to anyone, but does allow people having account login information to continue posting.
 A prominent example is Roger Ebert's account maintained by his wife Chaz.